-This new format of virtual meetings comes at the right time, as lockdown restrictions have normalised remote working.
+This new format of virtual meetings comes at the right time, as lockdown restrictions have normalized remote working.
 Couple this with Facebook’s latest Oculus Quest 2 product selling more units than any other VR headset release from the company.
-Therefore, Workrooms could take off providing VR tools continue to become normalised within different industries.
+Therefore, Workrooms could take off providing VR tools continue to become normalized within different industries.

 Billboard Launching Influencer-Focused Music Chart

 Billboard will recognize digital creators who have helped popularised songs through their content creation with an influencer-focused music chart.
 This new chart has come to light, following the impact and influence of TikTok on the music charts.
 TikTok has already shown its ability in bringing old hits back, resulting in said songs and sometimes albums climbing to the top of modern charts.
 TikTok is also becoming instrumental for new artists or new music releases, seeing songs included in viral trends or content jumping right to the top of the charts just because they’ve become trending sounds on the platform.